 When you compare this to Mexico City’s population of a whopping 22 million, Guadalajara pails in comparison.
 In many ways, the historic center exudes more of a small-town vibe, than an atmosphere that you would expect in one of Mexico’s largest cities.

+There are plenty of things to do in Guadalajara to warrant spending 4-5 days here.
 Most of the city’s major attractions and points of interest are located within walking distance of the Guadalajara cathedral and the zocalo central square.
 You can easily and safely explore on foot during the day.

 Be sure to take time to stop by the various charming city districts, each of which has its own distinct personality and charm.
 Avenue Chapultapec and Colonia Americana exude Greenwich village vibes and are home to a plethora of quirky, eclectic coffee shops, independent art galleries, and adorable boutique stores.